udacity/nd035-ent-elm-mycart-and-store-with-springboot/starter/README.md

 3. Run `ng serve` for a dev server.
 4. Navigate to `http://localhost:4200/`.

-## Testing
-The QA team at MyStore carries out extensive user testing.
-Still, your tech lead wants you to write some simple Selenium tests to verify user-facing functionality and prove that your code is feature-complete before the testers get their hands on it.

-* Write tests for the product list.
-* Write test for the cart functionality.
-* Write a test that verifies that the product description is displayed when a user select an item.
-* Write test to verify that a confirmation dialog is displayed when an item is added to the cart.

 ## Files that need to be Updated to complete the project
 ### Backend
 OrderController